 - Financial Aid and Grants

 - Online Grades through Buzz In

 How do I buy my books?

-Books are purchased from ESU'S Memorial Union Bookstore (a subsidiary of Barnes & Noble) by mail, phone, or online and shipped directly to students.
-For more details, please visit Distance Education's textbook page.
+As with other on-campus and online programs, books for courses in the BID programare purchased from ESU's Memorial Union Bookstore (a subsidiary of Barnes & Noble) by mail, phone, or online and shipped directly to students.
+For more details, please visit the bookstore's website.